CooganKoerts/CS3502-OS-Project/README.md

 # CS3502-OS-Project
 Main project repo for spring 2019 CS3502 course project

-# Look at Dev-Branch for a downloadable version of this project
+# Look at Branch: Dev-IntelliJ for a downloadable version of this project